ooorin/Unity3D-RPG-Bolt/README.md

 # Unity3D-RPG-Bolt
 A basic 3D RPG game using Unity3D Bolt.

-Project and executable are too to upload, but the tutorial is coming soon.
+Source codes and executable files are too big to upload, but the tutorial is coming soon.

+You can see a demo video in the following link.

 Download link:  https://pan.baidu.com/s/12OwV-7rdydbx5ugAqeqLlw   54j5